ids/cluster-builder/README.md

 The Targetd Storage Appliance provides backing iSCSI dynamic volumes to one or more Kubernetes clusters.
 It can simulate a SAN appliance in pre-production scenarios.
 It is configured with a 1TB thinly provisioned volume.
 It provides persistent storage for stateful services, and can also be configured as an NFS server to provide shared storage to front end web farms, etc.

 > This one is a must have.
-It is even handy on a local laptop deployment for providing dynamic PVC volume provisioning, often required of helm charts and complex deployments.
+It is especially handy on local laptop deployments for providing dynamic PVC volume provisioning, which is often required of helm charts and complex deployments.

 ```
 targetd_server=192.168.100.250